nosilver4u/s3-image-optimizer/readme.txt

 Contributors: nosilver4u
 Tags: amazon, s3, image, optimize, optimization, photo, picture, seo, compression, wp-cli Requires at least: 5.0
-Tested up to: 5.4
+Tested up to: 5.5
-Stable tag: 2.1
+Stable tag: 2.2
 License: GPLv3

 Reduce file sizes for images in S3 buckets using lossless and lossy optimization methods via the EWWW Image Optimizer.

 == Description ==

 The S3 Image Optimizer is a WordPress plugin that will allow you to retrieve all the images within one or more Amazon S3 buckets and optimize them using the EWWW Image Optimizer.
-It also requires the Amazon Web Services plugin to work with Amazon S3.

-It currently uses a web-based optimization process, but a wp-cli interface is on the roadmap, as well as a hosted version dedicated exclusively to optimizing S3 buckets.
+It includes a web-based bulk optimization process, and a wp-cli interface for massive buckets.

 == Installation ==

-1. Install and configure the EWWW Image Optimizer plugin.
-1. Install the [Amazon Web Services plugin](http://wordpress.org/extend/plugins/amazon-web-services/) using WordPress' built-in installer.
-1. Follow the instructions to setup your AWS access keys.
-1. Install this plugin via Wordpress' built-in plugin installer.
-1. Enter S3 bucket names under Settings and S3 Image Optimizer.
-1. As noted on the settings page, you can also define constants to restrict S3 IO to a specific bucket and/or sub-folder: S3_IMAGE_OPTIMIZER_BUCKET and S3_IMAGE_OPTIMIZER_FOLDER
+See the latest docs at [https://docs.ewww.io/article/22-how-to-use-s3-image-optimizer](https://docs.ewww.io/article/22-how-to-use-s3-image-optimizer).

 = Usage =

-* Go to Media and S3 Bulk Optimizer to start optimizing your bucket.
-* Use Media->S3 URL Optimizer to optimize specific images by their url/address.
-* Use WP-CLI to optimize your buckets from the command line, especially useful for large buckets or scheduling bulk optimization:  wp-cli help s3io optimize

-== Frequently Asked Questions ==

-= Why aren't there any questions here? =

-Start asking, and then we'll see what needs answering: https://ewww.io/contact-us/
+See the latest docs at [https://docs.ewww.io/article/22-how-to-use-s3-image-optimizer](https://docs.ewww.io/article/22-how-to-use-s3-image-optimizer).

 == Changelog ==

+= 2.2 =
+* added: generate an upload WebP version of your images in accordance with EWWW IO settings (WebP Conversion and Force WebP)
+* fixed bulk toggle-arrow styling
+* additional sanitizing and escaping for better security

 = 2.1 =
 * updated AWS SDK to v3, let us know if you encounter errors